ParaCoToUl/noarr-pipelines/docs/compute-node.md

 ## Event methods

 A `ComputeNode` has the following event methods.
-These methods are automatically called by the scheduler (and so run in the scheduler thread) and you can override them to provide custom behaviour.
+These methods are automatically called by the scheduler (and so run in the scheduler thread) and we can override them to provide custom behaviour.

 ```cpp
 my_node.initialize([&](){